Le5tes/exceedra-tech-test/README.md

 1. Get all combinations of 2 rows within a group
 2. Select those where the dates overlap

 ### for each pair of rows...

+- at this point I need to make a decision as to which of the pair takes precedence over dates.
+-- ie. if the first is from 20130101 to 20130401 and the second is 20130301 to 20130501 does it become 20130101-20130228 and 20130301-20140501 or 20130101-20130401 and 20130402 to 20130501?
+-- in this case it seems to make more sense the first way as each service is offered for a period of months, also it would make sense for later entries to overwrite earlier ones.
+I will follow this pattern for the time being.
+-- for rows 7 and 8 it might make sense to turn this into three rows- ie [value: 100 from: 00000000 to: 20131230, value: 200 from: 20131231 to: 20150101, value: 100 from: 20150102 to: 99999999]
+-- another option would be to get the average of the overlapping values, but I can't imagine that being meaningful.
+Also that wouldn't work where one range completely covers another as in rows 7 and 8.
+-- all of this only makes sense if we assume the dates were intended to be formatted yyyymmdd, which they all seem to fit to except for row 7.